amankhanal1960/LostAndFound/README.md

 ```

 ### Environment variables

+You can also see the .env.example for the environment variables

 # Create a `.env.local` in the project root (do not commit this file) and set values like: